Grandma Lucy's Cat Food Ingredients

 Cat food ingredients in the United States are listed in descending order of pre-cooked weight.
 The first 5 ingredients typically constitute a significant portion of the recipe.

 For Grandma Lucy's, these are the most common ingredients found within the first 5 cat food ingredients.

 As you can see, the most common first ingredient in Grandma Lucy's is chicken.
-The most common 2nd ingredient is fish, followed by potato, flax, and carrot.
+The most common 2nd ingredient is turkey liver, followed by turkey gizzard, flax, and squash.